PrestaShop/open-source/content/releases/prestashop81.md

                 <div class="container">
                      <div class="row">
                         <div class="col-md-4">
-                            <h2 class="section-title">Store profiler management from the back office</h2>
+                            <h2 class="section-title">Easier access to performance profiler</h2>
                             <p>
-                                In previous versions, it was only possible to enable the profiler by manually editing a file.
-PrestaShop 8.1 now allows developers to enable store profiler directly from the Back office, making the process quicker and more convenient.
+                                Developers can now enable the performance profiler directly from the Back office, instead of having to manually edit a file to activate this feature.
                             </p>
                         </div>
                         <div class="col-md-8">